aiskakov28/SORAvs/README.md

 The bias analysis shows how SORA's generation quality varies across different demographic and contextual categories.
 A significant difference in scores between category values may indicate bias in the generation process.

+*Note: Bias analysis visualization would enhance understanding here*

 ## Extending the Pipeline

 You can extend the pipeline in several ways:

-- Add new feature extraction methods in feature_extraction.py
+- Add new feature extraction methods in `feature_extraction.py`
-- Implement additional bias categories in config.yaml
+- Implement additional bias categories in `config.yaml`
-- Create custom visualizations in [visualization.py](http://visualization.py)
+- Create custom visualizations in `visualization.py`
-- Add new metrics to the bias_analysis.py module
+- Add new metrics to the `bias_analysis.py` module

 ## Limitations